IBM/node-odbc/README.md

 #### Parameters:
 * **connectionString**: The connection string to connect to the database, usually by naming a DSN.
 Can also be a configuration object with the following properties:
     * `connectionString` **REQUIRED**: The connection string to connect to the database
-    * `connectionTimeout`: How long before an idle connection will close, in seconds
+    * `connectionTimeout`: The number of seconds to wait for a request on the connection to complete before returning to the application
-    * `loginTimeout`: How long before the connection process will attempt to connect before timing out, in seconds.
+    * `loginTimeout`: The number of seconds to wait for a login request to complete before returning to the application
 * **{OPTIONAL} callback**: The function called when `.connect` has finished connecting.
 If no callback function is given, `.connect` will return a native JavaScript `Promise`.
 Callback signature is:
     * error: The error that occured in execution, or `null` if no error
     * connection: The Connection object if a successful connection was made